nerfstudio-project/gsplat/docs/INSTALL_WIN.md

 ## Install from source

 You can install gsplat by compiling the wheel.
 In this way it will build the CUDA code during installation.
 This can be done using either the source package from pypi.org the wheel from pypi.org or using a clone of the repository.
-In all case visual sutdio needs to be install and activated.
+In all case Visual Studio needs to be install and activated.

 ### Visual studio setup

 Setting up and activating Visual Studio can be done through these steps:

 1. Install Visual Studio Build Tools.
 If MSVC 143 does not work, you may also need to install MSVC 142 for Visual Studio 2019.
 And your CUDA environment should be set up properly.

 2. Activate your conda environment:
     ```bash